fleetdm/fleet/docs/3-Deployment/2-Configuration.md

 - The TLS certificates that Fleet should use to terminate TLS.
 - The [JWT](https://jwt.io/) Key which is used to sign and verify session tokens.

+When deploying Fleet, mitigate DoS attacks as you would when deploying any app.

 Since Fleet is an osquery TLS server, you are also able to define configurations that can customize your experience there, such as:

 - The destination of the osquery status and result logs on the local filesystem